-The Polish Baseball and Softball Federation invites players living abroad but with Polish heritage to play for the Polish national teams.
-We are always recruiting for both our softball and baseball national teams, in all age categories.
-PZBall has a system which can help international players with the required formalities.
+The Polish Baseball & Softball Association (PZBall) invites players from abroad with Polish roots to play with our national teams.
+This applies to both softball and baseball and for all ages.
+The association has a support system in place to help foreign players with the necessary formalities.

-- If you are a baseball or softball player, and you have Polish roots, there is a possibility you can qualify to play for the Polish national team.
-The first and most important step is to determine whether you are eligible for Polish citizenship.
+- If you are a baseball or softball player and have Polish roots or Polish citizenship, it is possible that you qualify for the Polish national team.

-- If you already have a Polish passport, you need not go through any additional administrative processes.
-You can simply let us know of your interest in playing for the national team, and we will put you in touch directly with the respective head coach.
+- If you already have a Polish passport you do not have to go through any other administrative processes.
+All you have to do is report your interest in the national team, and we will put you in contact with the appropriate head coach.

-PZBall has on-staff a volunteer who works with Polish-heritage players on the citizenship processes.
-In many cases, the volunteer can also help foreign players get copies of documentation from the local Polish authorities.
-The volunteer can advise on steps in the processes, help with filling in forms, and handle any required translation work.
-To be clear, any fees would need to be covered by the applicant, but generally speaking, the fees are quite reasonable.
-PZBall will never charge for the volunteer’s time, but we do welcome donations [click here].
+- PZBall has on board a volunteer who works with players of Polish origin in the process of proving their citizenship.
+In many cases, the volunteer can also help in obtaining copies of documents from local Polish institutions.
+The volunteer can advise on steps in this process, help fill out forms, and translate.
+For clarity, all administrative fees must be paid by the applicant, but in general, most of these fees are quite small.
+PZBall does not charge for volunteer time, but will gladly accept a donation [click here].

 Please feel free to contact us in the event of any questions or to let us know you are interested.